Jonathon-Fleming/ToxPi-GIS/Examples/Map Creation.md

 Description: Use this method from within ArcGIS Pro to integrate ToxPi figures into your own analysis procedures that do not fit the above examples, as well as to allow custom ToxPi figure sizing on the map

 **Steps:**
 * Split the source column for vignette 1 into latitude and longitude.
-Any preferred method will work, but split_coordinates.py was provided in the utilities folder for this
+Any preferred method will work, but split_coordinates.py was provided in the utilities folder for this and only requires changing the file paths in the script before running
 * Open a new project in ArcGIS Pro(Project, New, Map, Change Name, Okay)
 * Add altered Vignette1 test data to the map(Map, Add Data, Vignette1_Subset_NC.csv)
 * Display data on the map using an equidistant projected coordinate system via the following tool and parameters: